gajdipajti/openwrt-build-configs/README.md

 ### 2.3.
 Tiny-Avitus build config for OpenWRT 19.07.10

+* Built on: Ubuntu 20.04.4
+* Tested on: TPLink TL-WR841ND v9 (+[migration](https://openwrt.org/docs/guide-user/installation/ar71xx.to.ath79) from cyrus-ar71xx to avitus-ath79);
+* Firmware version: Avitus 19.07.10 r11427-9ce6aa9d8d / LuCI openwrt-19.07 branch git-22.099.58928-786ebc9
+* Kernel version: 4.14.275

-*This OpenWRT branch is **end-of-life**.
+*This OpenWRT branch is **end-of-life** (?).
 I don't backport security fixes and changes as I don't have a fork of the main repository.
 I only build tagged releases with custom configuration.
 If I adjust my build configuration, then I will upload the changes just for comparison.*

-Built on: Ubuntu 20.04.4; Not tested!

 #### 2.3.1.
 Feeds changes